holochain/docs-pages/src/tutorials/coreconcepts/hello_gui.md

 Back in the hello.js file add the following lines below your `hello` function.

-Add an `show_output` function that takes the result:
+Add a `show_output` function that takes the result:

 ```javascript
 function show_output(result) {
 ```

-Get the element into which you'll be inserting the output into:
+Get the element into which you'll be inserting the output:

 ```javascript
   var span = document.getElementById('output');